IBM-Cloud/insurance-bot/README.md

   The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`

-1. Connect to Bluemix in the command line tool and follow the prompts to log in
+1. Connect to IBM Cloud in the command line tool and follow the prompts to log in

   ```
   cf login -a https://api.ng.bluemix.net
   ```

-1. Create a Cloudant service in Bluemix
+1. Create a Cloudant service in IBM Cloud

   ```
   cf create-service cloudantNoSQLDB Lite insurance-bot-db
   ```

-1. Create a Conversation service in Bluemix
+1. Create a Conversation service in IBM Cloud

   ```
-  cf create-service conversation standard insurance-bot-conversation
+  cf create-service conversation free insurance-bot-conversation
   ```

-1. Push the app to Bluemix
+1. Push the app to IBM Cloud

   ```
   cf push --no-start